VEGA Technical Reference

 all ones |

-The default is 0xCC for COPY and color expand, and 0xF0 for FILL.
-Codes
+The default is 0xCC for COPY and for a color expand.
+It is 0xF0 for

-the full set or only plain copy and fill.
+set of the build: the full set, or the plain copy and fill only.

 7.7 Hardware cursor